RAF Coastal Command during World War II: Official requirements

-In January 1942 it was decided that the limit of long-range aircraft endurance should be the crew's limits, (due to extreme aircrew fatigue seriously effecting efficiency) not the fuel supply of the aircraft.
+In January 1942 it was decided that the limit of long-range aircraft endurance should be the crew's limits, (due to extreme aircrew fatigue seriously affecting efficiency) not the fuel supply of the aircraft.
 De la Ferté decided, on 7 January, sorties should not exceed 14 hours, which reduced flying hours by four per mission.
 This was despite the entry of the very long-range Liberators in June 1941.
 The Liberator Mk I had a stated Air Ministry range of 2,720 miles, but crew endurance methods now meant it would be airborne for just 2,240.
 De la Ferté wrote to the Ministry arguing the Liberator should be used for reconnaissance work, rather than bomb load for the solitary squadron being accepted at that time.
 The Liberator would assist in closing the 'Mid-Atlantic Gap' which U-boats could operate in without worrying about air interdiction.
 After replacing Bowhill in 1941, de la Ferté had issued a directive on 12 June 1941 to use Wellingtons and Whitleys as an interim solution to unrestricted submarine warfare now practised by the Germans.
 Their uneconomical operational cost meant immediate replacement of these medium-range machines was pressing.
 Some Avro Lancasters and Halifaxes, with some difficulty, were seconded from Bomber Command.

 The Lancaster was denied as a large-scale or long-term replacement.
 The Chief of the Air Staff, Portal, argued it was the only aircraft capable of carrying an 8,000 lb bomb to Berlin and could not be spared.
 As a result, the RAF official history does not include the Lancaster as a Coastal Command aircraft.
 With a range of 2,350 miles it could have been invaluable.
 The Boeing Fortress was given to the service only because the Air Ministry considered it unfit as a heavy bomber.
 It issued a directive on 27 January 1942 stating all Fortresses were to given over to Coastal Command for A/S operations.
 No. 59 Squadron RAF, No. 206 Squadron RAF and No. 220 Squadron RAF all used the Fortress as successful reconnaissance aircraft.
 However, the bulk of the force by early 1942 was still medium-range aircraft, which could now reach only 600 miles into the Atlantic.
 U-boats were now operating at 700 miles plus.